awsdocs/amazon-eks-user-guide/doc_source/monitoring-fargate-usage.md

 ### Creating a CloudWatch alarm to monitor Fargate resource usage metrics<a name="service-quota-alarm"></a>

 AWS Fargate provides CloudWatch usage metrics that correspond to the AWS service quotas for Fargate On\-Demand resource usage\.
 In the Service Quotas console, you can visualize your usage on a graph\.
 You can also configure alarms that alert you when your usage approaches a service quota\.
-For more information, see [Fargate metrics](#monitoring-fargate-usage)\.
+For more information, see [Collect AWS Fargate app and usage metrics](#monitoring-fargate-usage)\.

 Use the following steps to create a CloudWatch alarm based on the Fargate resource usage metrics\.